elysium-suite/minos/README.md

-# Minos CyberPatriot Scoring Engine
+# Minos Scoring Engine

-This is a scoring engine meant to imitate the functionality of UTSA's CIAS CyberPatriot Scoring Engine (along with some new features, and some missing), with an emphasis on simplicity.
+This is a scoring engine meant to imitate the functionality of UTSA's CIAS CyberPatriot Scoring Engine with an emphasis on simplicity.
 It acts as an uptime scorer (ex. your service has been up 50% of the time, and is down right now).
 It is based on DSU's DefSec Club [Scoring Engine](https://github.com/DSUDefSec/ScoringEngine).
 Named after the Greek myth of King Minos, judge of the dead.

 ## Features

 - Uptime scoring engine
-    - Configurable round timing
     - HTTP/HTTPS
+    - SSH
-    - SSH, RDP
+    - SMB
-    - SMB, FTP
+    - FTP
-    - SMTP, IMAP
+    - SMTP
     - DNS
 - Built-in patch server (folder of indexed files)
 - Scoring check history, uptime percentages